 SCHUYLKILL RIVER PASSENGER RAIL AUTHORITY

 In June 2022, the County Commissioners of Berks, Chester, and Montgomery Counties unanimously voted to establish the Schuylkill River Passenger Rail Authority (SRPRA).
 The SRPRA board includes three representatives from each County.
-The representatives from Berks County include Commissioner Christian Leinbach (SRPRA Chairman), Reading Mayor Eddie Moran, and Jim Gerlach, President & CEO of GRCA.
+The representatives from Berks County include Commissioner Christian Leinbach (SRPRA Chairman), Reading Mayor Eddie Moran, and David Hunter, Berks County Planning Director.
 Tom Frawley serves as the Executive Director for the authority.

 In 2022, Amtrak also initiated a passenger bus service between Reading and Philadelphia with a stop in Pottstown that is currently serving the community.
 The passenger bus service is separate from the passenger rail project and is not being used to justify the establishment of passenger rail.